Novus Terra Digital Hub

 - 200+ refugees and rural youth will acquire foundational digital skills

-- Sustainable community-owned training hubs operated by local graduates
+- Sustainable community-owned training hubs operated by refugee and local graduates

 Research Contributions